 The report is meant to help get out of the starting gates more quickly.
 It proposes to situate an industrial strategy at the intersection of Canada’s pre-existing economic strengths and its most pressing societal challenges.

 For more information on the project, contact Andrée Loucks at email@example.com.

 About the Authors

-- Royce Mendes is Director and Senior Economist at CIBC Capital Markets, where he leads the group’s efforts in monitoring and forecasting the Canadian economy, a team judged to be the most accurate by both Reuters Consensus Economics in 2018.
+- Royce Mendes is Executive Director and Senior Economist at CIBC Capital Markets, where he leads the group’s efforts in monitoring and forecasting the Canadian economy, a team judged to be the most accurate by both Reuters and Consensus Economics in 2018.
 Prior to joining CIBC, he held roles at the Bank of Canada as Portfolio Manager for Canada’s foreign reserves, Associate Editor for the Financial System Review publication and Principal Researcher in the Financial Markets Department.

 - The Globe and Mail: Take this warning: the postpandemic economic order will be driven by geopolitics